Bengal Subah: British colonization

+Military

+Army size

+Nawab Shuja-ud-Din Muhammad Khan (r.
+1727–1739) raised the size of the army to 250,000 men which included cavalry and infantry.
+In the Battle of Giria, Nawab Sarfaraz Khan commanded an army consisting of 20,000 infantry, 10,000 cavalry of which 4,000 were under his direct command, and 20 artillery pieces.
+Alivardi Khan commanded 10,000 cavalry including 3,000 Afghan cavalry, along with infantry and a number of guns.
+In 1741, Alivardi Khan marched Orissa against Agha Baqer Khan with 20,000 cavalry and 30,000 infantry.
+During the Second Maratha invasion of Bengal in 1743, the Nawab's army was raised to 70,000 cavalry and 100,000 infantry.
+In 1756, the Bengal army had 200 Portuguese gunners.

 Military campaigns

 According to João de Barros, Bengal enjoyed military supremacy over Arakan and Tripura due to good artillery.
 Its forces possessed notable large cannons.
 It was also a major exporter of gunpowder and saltpeter to Europe.
 The Mughal Army built fortifications across the region, including Idrakpur Fort, Sonakanda Fort, Hajiganj Fort, Lalbagh Fort and Jangalbari Fort.
 The Mughals expelled Arakanese and Portuguese pirates from the northeastern coastline of the Bay of Bengal.
 Throughout the late medieval and early modern periods, Bengal was notable for its navy and shipbuilding.
 The following table covers a list of notable military engagements by Mughal Bengal:

 Architecture

 Mughal architecture proliferated Bengal in the 16th, 17th and 18th centuries, with the earliest example being the Kherua Mosque in Bogra (1582).
 They replaced the earlier sultanate-style of architecture.
 It was in Dhaka that the imperial style was most lavishly indulged in.
 Its Lalbagh Fort was an elaborately designed complex of gardens, fountains, a mosque, a tomb, an audience hall (Diwan-i-Khas) and a walled enclosure with gates.
 The Great Caravanserai and Shaista Khan Caravanserai in Dhaka were centres of commercial activities.
 Other monuments in the city include the Dhanmondi Shahi Eidgah (1640), the Sat Gambuj Mosque (c.
 1664–76), the Shahbaz Khan Mosque (1679) and the Khan Mohammad Mridha Mosque (1704).
 The city of Murshidabad also became a haven of Mughal architecture under the Nawabs of Bengal, with the Caravanserai Mosque (1723) being its most prominent monument.